-The ‘Moose Studio’ is a charming, studio apartment located next door to the 'Grizzly' & 'Grizzly Den' in a safe, quiet residential area only 4 blocks from downtown Cody, Wyoming and 53 miles from the east entrance to Yellowstone National Park.
+The ‘Moose Studio’ is a charming, spacious studio apartment located next door to the 'Grizzly' & 'Grizzly Den' in a safe, quiet residential area only 4 blocks from downtown Cody, Wyoming and 53 miles from the east entrance to Yellowstone National Park.

 This vacation rental is meticulously clean, tastefully furnished and decorated in a moose theme!

-The Studio is spacious and features a gas fireplace to keep you cozy on those chilly, winter nights.
+The Studio is spacious and features a gas fireplace to keep you cozy on those chilly nights.
 The fully equipped, dine-in kitchen is well stocked with all the cooking and dining essentials.
 The kitchen and bathroom has beautiful, custom ceramic tile.
 We provide all the necessities for your stay; linens, towels, blankets, pillows, hair dryer, bath & hand soap and toilet paper.

-The Moose Studio also offers off-street parking and a private entrance with small patio and a charcoal grill.
+The Moose Studio also offers off-street parking and a private entrance with small patio.